GCMSA partners with Riverside High School to raise over $3K in household and monetary donations to support local military veterans in need.

 Jackson Dille, a sophomore student and PTSA member of Riverside High School, heard of these programs through his GCMSA member mother and proposed that RHS PTSA partner with GCMSA to continue raising funds for the Food Relief Program, as well as household items for Veterans are Heroes.
 Recruiting fellow runners from the RHS Cross Country Team, as well as adult members of the RHS PTSA, Jackson organized a Battle of the Bins donation drive to begin on Veterans Day and and culminate at the first RHS home basketball game on December 2nd.
 Just like the upcoming rival football game over Thanksgiving weekend, donors chose their favorite team to support when making a donation - Clemson University or University of South Carolina.
 Cash and item donations were dropped in the appropriate "bin" at both RHS and the Eastside YMCA.

 The RHS Battle of the Bins raised nearly $1800 in new and used furniture and household items for Veterans are Heroes, as well as over $1400 in cash donations for the veterans of the Food Relief Program.
-The final total of over $3200 in donations was revealed in front of a large crowd during the halftime of the first home basketball game, with Carolina being the winning team of the Battle of the Bins.
+The final total of over $3200 in donations was revealed in front of a large crowd during the halftime of the first home basketball game, with University of South Carolina being the winning team of the Battle of the Bins.
 And several of the RHS students joined Veterans are Heroes in moving two homeless veterans into new housing with some of the items collected during the drive.